mittielawrence22/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying actual bottlenecks.
 Remember that clarity trumps obscurity and that simplicity often leads to efficiency."

 This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and harder maintenance.
 It reminds programmers to prioritize good design and understand the problem fully before diving into optimizations.

+# 2024-02-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine the most important tasks to complete, as these should take priority.
+Then, break down each task into smaller, manageable steps, allowing you focus on one thing at a time.

+Use task management tools, such as Trello or Asana, to keep track of your tasks and progress.
+These tools can help organize your thoughts and make it easier to stay on track.
+Additionally, set reminders and deadlines for each step, ensuring that you stay focused and don't get sidetracked.